Filtering Objects and Jobs

 The following filters are available for projects, and can be added by selecting them from the "Filters" dropdown menu.

-Project Name: Search by case insensitive string or regex, for example, "Example" or "exam$" will both match "Example Project"
+Project Name: Search by case insensitive string or regex, for example, "Example" or "exam$" both match "Example Project"

 ID: Search by project ID, for example, "project-xxxx"